Maknee/maknee.github.io/blog/_posts/2025-04-15-3FS-Performance-Journal-1.md

 Some questions I want to explore:

-- Do some of the Deepseek's claims hold up, especially regarding [FUSE bottlenecks](https://github.com/deepseek-ai/3FS/blob/ee9a5cee0a85c64f4797bf380257350ca1becd36/docs/design_notes.md#limitations-of-fuse)?
+- Do some of the DeepSeek's claims hold up, especially regarding [FUSE bottlenecks](https://github.com/deepseek-ai/3FS/blob/ee9a5cee0a85c64f4797bf380257350ca1becd36/docs/design_notes.md#limitations-of-fuse)?
 - Can I reproduce their performance graphs in some way?
 - In what scenario does the performance degrade?
 - What are the system's bottlenecks (CPU/memory/disk/network)?